michaelnordmeyer/python-feedgen/readme.rst

 **Example: Producing a Podcast**

 One extension already provided is the podcast extension.
-A podcast is an RSS feed with some additional elements for ITunes.
+A podcast is an RSS feed with some additional elements for iTunes.

 To produce a podcast simply load the `podcast` extension: